MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu12.md

 Only user accounts that have the Global Administrator directory role can add certificates to authorize LCS.
 By default, the person who signs up for Microsoft Office 365 for your organization is the global administrator for the directory.

 > [!IMPORTANT]
-   > You must configure the certificate exactly **one** time per tenant.
-All on-premises environments under the same tenant have to use the same certificate to connect with LCS.
+> - You must configure the certificate exactly **one** time per tenant.
+All on-premises environments under the same tenant must use the same certificate to connect with LCS.
-   > If you run this in a server machine like Windows Server 2016, you must turn off the IE Enhanced Security Configuration temporarily.
+> - If you run this in a server machine like Windows Server 2016, you must turn off the IE Enhanced Security Configuration temporarily.
 If you don't, the Azure login window content will be blocked.

 1. Sign in to the [customer's Azure portal](https://portal.azure.com) to verify that you have the Global Administrator directory role.

-2. Check if the certificate is already registered.
-To do so, run the following script from the **Infrastructure** folder.
+2. Determine whether the certificate is already registered by running the following script from the **Infrastructure** folder.

     ```powershell
     Install-Module AzureRM
     Import-Module AzureRM
     .\Add-CertToServicePrincipal.ps1 -CertificateThumbprint <OnPremLocalAgent Certificate Thumbprint> -Test
     ```

-3. If the script indicates that the certificate is not registered run the following command:
+3. If the script indicates that the certificate isn't registered, run the following command.

     ```powershell
     .\Add-CertToServicePrincipal.ps1 -CertificateThumbprint <OnPremLocalAgent Certificate Thumbprint>
     ```